Coronavirus Early Access to Super

 As part of the Australian Government’s economic response to COVID-19, it was announced that individuals affected by the Coronavirus will be granted early access to their superannuation.
 People will be able to access up to $10,000 of their superannuation in 2019-20 and a further $10,000 in 2020-21.

 On Monday 20 April the ATO will make the application form for Coronavirus early release of super, available for individuals to use.
-From that date, individuals will be able to commence applications.
+From that date, eligible Australian and New Zealand citizens and permanent residents, along with temporary residents, will be able to commence applications.

 An individual can make one application in respect of the 19-20 financial year and one application in respect of the 20-21 year (which must be made prior to 24 September 2020).